Founder & Executive Director,

 Associate Professor & Expert Researcher

-Shawn has been an assistant professor in the Department of History at Carleton University since 2010.
+Shawn is an assistant professor in the Department of History at Carleton University.
 He teaches classes on digital history and its methodologies, and ancient history.
 He received his PhD in Archaeology from the School of Human and Environmental Sciences at the University of Reading in 2002.
 In the intervening years, he worked professionally as a heritage consultant, a teacher, and entrepreneur.
 Shawn won the 2019 Archaeological Institute of America Award for Outstanding Work in Digital Archaeology.

 Osteoarchaeologist & Expert in the Antiquities Trade